dancoelho/dancoelho.github.io/_pages/research.md

 ## [Nonuniform forcing and stripe orientation in Swift-Hohenberg](../_pages/404.md)

 Gradients of the bifurcation parameter can induce stripe orientation in the Swift-Hohenberg dynamics.
-However, they face competition from boundary, bulk and geometric effects, and pattern alignment becomes an intricate question.
+However, they face competition from boundary, bulk and geometric effects, and pattern alignment becomes an intrinsicate question.

 <img src="{{ base_path }}/images/SH/SH23nonuniform.png" alt="SH23" style="width:40%;height:auto;">
 <br><br>